You are here

 General internists may practice in a variety of settings.
 Their training uniquely qualifies them to practice primary care and follow patients over the duration of their adult lives and establish long and rewarding personal relationships with their patients.
-Although internists may act as primary care physicians, they are not "family physicians," "family practitioners," or "general practitioners," whose training is not solely concentrated on adults and may include surgery, obstetrics and pediatrics.
+Although internists may act as primary care physicians, they are not "general practitioners," or "family physicians," whose training is not solely concentrated on adults and may include pediatrics, obstetrics, and surgery (Learn more about the difference between general internal medicine and family medicine).
 Some general internists may focus their practice on caring for patients in the hospital setting, and may be referred to as “hospitalists;” the majority of hospitalists in the US are general internists.
 Still other general internists will combine these facets of care and provide both outpatient and inpatient care for their patients.
 And other general internists may practice in unique settings such as rehabilitation centers and long-term care facilities, among other clinical settings.

 Hear from ACP's CEO about why adults should choose an internist.